VrayZ2384/Music-Mood-Visualizer/README.md

 ## Recommended Environment

-It is recommended to use Google Colab for running this project, as Google's GPUs make computation more efficient and accelerate the visual generation process.
+It is recommended to use Google Colab for running this project, as Google's GPUs make computation more efficient and accelerates the visual generation process.

 ## Example Outputs